josephjohnjj/openmp_programming/README.md

 ![](figs/mandelbrot.png)

-Mandelbrot set I generate a list of complex numbers using the formulae
+Mandelbrot set generates a list of complex numbers using the formulae

 $z_{n} = z^{2}_{n-1} + c$